Religion in Abkhazia: Recent murders

 Daur Mutsba, a member of the local Muslim community, and his wife Karin Nersesyan were shot dead on 2 July 2007 by an unknown gunman in the yard of the house they rented in the centre of Sukhumi.
 Mutsba was originally from Adzyubzha, Ochamchira District.
 Another murder took place on 17 August 2007 at around 13:00, when Khamzat Gitsba was killed in Gudauta along with Ufa resident Ruslan Assadulina.
 Gitsba was a member of the Spiritual Board of the Muslims of Abkhazia and an informal leader of Muslims in Gudauta.
 Gitsba died on the site of the shooting and Assadulina died in hospital.
 The masked killer had shot the pair through a lowered back window of a Chrysler stolen a few days earlier, using a machine gun with suppressor.
 The burning wreck of the car was found later on the outskirts of town.
 The death of Gitsba, who had fought against Georgians during the 1992-1993 war and who had been among the pro-Chechen hijackers of the Turkish passenger ship MV Avrasya in 1996, as well as other perceived anti-Muslim violence led to serious concerns by the Abkhaz Muslim community about their security.
 A similar incident took place in Gudauta on 8 October 2010, in which 34-year-old Arsaul Pilia was shot dead outside the mosque in a drive-by shooting.
 The car involved, a Volkswagen Touareg discovered to be registered to a resident of Khimki, Moscow Oblast, was found burned about an hour later, outside the village of Achandara, near Gudauta.

 It was announced in June 2012 that, as part of the investigation of the February 2012 assassination attempt on President Alexander Ankvab, police had also reopened the case of the attempted assassination of the Imam of the Sukhumi Mosque Salikh Kvaratskhelia in July 2010.

 It was not established whether there was a connection to the killing in Gagra on 17 July 2010, of Emil Chakmach-ogly a member of the Spiritual Board of the Muslims of Abkhazia and a member of the Public Chamber of Abkhazia, he had previously been a Deputy of the People's Chamber of Abkhazia.
 Chakmach-ogly was shot in the courtyard of his home around 2:00, after returning from his shop.

 Judaism

-As of 2012, the Jewish population in Abkhazia is estimated at about 150 and is mostly elderly.
+During the 1992–93 war, the Georgian Jewish population fled Abkhazia.
+As of 2012, there were an estimated 100–200 Jews in Abkhazia.
+The remaining Jewish community of Abkhazia is mainly Ashkenazi.
+They use the 1958 Georgian synagogue in Sukhumi for their religious services.